 Green-lipped mussels help protect joints

-According to experts, green-lipped mussels protect joints and alleviate joint pain because they contain compounds such as glycosaminoglycans, in addition to other vitamins and minerals.
+Additionally, according to experts, green-lipped mussels protect joints and alleviate joint discomfort because they contain compounds such as glycosaminoglycans, in addition to other vitamins and minerals.

-Green-lipped mussels help build cartilage and create joint fluid
+Green-lipped mussels help support cartilage and joint fluid

 Green-lipped mussels contain polysulfated glycosaminoglycans (PSGAGs), which have been called “the building blocks for cartilage and joint fluid.”